Children of Imprisoned Parents

 About the Book

 For too long, the adverse impacts of parental incarceration have remained in the shadows.
-This book, along with its companion volume, Children of Imprisoned Parents: A Workbook for Holistic Caregiver and Child Well-Being (ISBN 978-1-4766-8717-9), illuminates the hidden challenges.
-Through an empowering journey, the authors help caregivers expand their understanding of children’s stress-response systems, allowing them to recognize how anxiety and grief may manifest in a child’s daily behaviors.
+This book and its companion workbook, Children of Imprisoned Parents: A Workbook for Holistic Caregiver and Child Well-Being (ISBN 978-1-4766-8717-9), illuminate the hidden challenges, helping caregivers to understand children’s stress-response systems and enabling them to recognize how anxiety and grief may manifest in a child’s daily behaviors.

-In this valuable guide for caregivers, supporters and practitioners, the authors address several important questions: How do you recover from the pain of telling children mistruths about parental arrest and imprisonment?
-What are the profound impacts of parental incarceration on child development and the intricate body-brain connection?
+How do you recover from the pain of telling children mistruths about parental arrest and imprisonment?
+How does parental incarceration affect child development and the body-brain connection?
 Are children of incarcerated parents prone to incarceration themselves?
-With a rare blend of sensitivity and clarity, the authors delve into tough topics such as adverse childhood experiences (ACEs), trauma, childhood suicide ideation, grief and loss, and other significant domains.
+With sensitivity and clarity, the authors address a range of questions including such tough topics as adverse childhood experiences (ACEs), trauma, childhood suicide ideation, and grief and loss.

-Evidence-based, trauma-informed interventions offer actionable strategies to mitigate risks associated with involuntary separation and loss between children and their parents.
-Users benefit from a well-rounded, comprehensive, and holistic focus spanning psychological, social, emotional, and environmental factors associated with children losing a parent, even for a short time.
-Practical tools promote effective coping, emotional regulation, and stress reduction.
+Readers will find evidence-based, trauma-informed interventions and practical tools to promote coping, emotional regulation, and stress reduction.
 Trauma-responsive and healing-centered approaches empower caregivers and their children to thrive in the face of daunting challenges.

 About the Author(s)